tonip57/minimax_path/README.md

 Weight = maximum height between two cities.

-The problem was to find a route between city 1 and city 2000 where the maximum height is as small as possible.
+The problem was to find a route between city 1 and city 2000 where the maximum height between every pair of cities is as small as possible.
+(Not shortest path problem)

 How I solved the problem:
 1. I used Kruskal's algorithm to find out the minimum spanning tree of the graph.